St. Jude Catholic Church (Allen, Texas): Works of art

-Allen native Andy Buchanan was commissioned to create his artistic interpretation of the renowned Giotto fresco, "Jesus Washes the Feet of the Apostles".
+Allen native Andy Buchanan was commissioned to create his interpretation of the renowned Giotto fresco, "Jesus Washes the Feet of the Apostles".
 This 120 sqft mural is in the arch above the main doors to the church.
-Buchanan was also commissioned to recreated the San Damiano Cross for the Chapel of the Blessed Mother Teresa at St. Jude.

-Seattle artist Cody Harrington was commissioned to create 14 original works of art for the sanctuary known as the Stations of the Cross, or Via Dolorosa.
-The photo-realistic, pencil sketches were inspired by the 2004 Mel Gibson film, The Passion of the Christ.
+Seattle artist Cody Harrington was commissioned to create 14 original pencil sketches for the sanctuary of the Stations of the Cross, or Via Dolorosa, inspired by the 2004 Mel Gibson film, The Passion of the Christ.
 The stained glass in the flying roof and transepts are by Cavallini of San Antonio, Texas.
 The wood carved statues and crucifix are by Ferdinando Perathoner of Ortisei, Italy.